 b) Invoicing and payments shall be made in the contractually agreed currency.
 Tastier does not have to accept payments in other currencies.

-c) Invoices are due immediately.
-The payment period is 30 days.
-This period may be shortened, in particular in the case of contracts with one-time, short-term provision of services.
+c) Issued invoices are due immediately, the specified payment period applies.
 If payment is not received in full within the payment period, the contract partner is immediately in default.
-Tastier will send a reminder to the contract partner and allow a grace period of 10 days.
+Tastier reminds the contract partner and grants a grace period.

 d) Tastier reserves the right to restrict services in the event of a delay in payment or to block the access of the contract partner until full payment has been received.
 Even during the possible blocking of a service, the fee remains owed by the contract partner.
 Tastier also reserves the right to take further legal action.